UNEP chief condemns Tuticorin violence, says public consultation central to big infrastructure project

 Calling it a ‘big sanitary health issue’ for the people of the country, Solheim said examples are available from Germany where the Rhine was sanitised and from Szechuan province in China.
 “It’s a big, big issue in India which the Prime Minister is determined to push ahead and we wish all the luck in that,” he added.

 Solheim, a former politician from Norway who assumed office as the head of UNEP in 2016, is in India to meet PM Modi and a host of regional leaders including chief ministers of Andhra Pradesh and Kerala, N. Chandrababu Naidu and Pinarayi Vijayan.
 He praised the efforts of CIAL in establishing a massive solar power plant covering 45 acres near the cargo complex of the airport.
 The plant, which has more than 45000 solar panels, was inaugurated by former chief minister Oommen Chandy in 2015.

 “If we can find a way of formally recognising it, we would be happy to do it,” said Solheim on whether the UNEP can officially declare the airport to be fully powered by the sun.

-At the same time, the UNEP chief said he was ‘worried’ about the deaths of 13 people in police firing in Tuticorin where angry locals had clashed with security forces demanding the closure of a copper factory owned by Vedanta group over concerns of pollution.
-“Let me say my prayers and condolences to the families of all those (who were killed in police firing).
-This shall not happen.
-Protests shall be without violence.
-This is very sad and we are very worried with this and we hope that solutions can be found,” Solheim told reporters in Kochi.

-He added that the locals there had ‘strong sentiments’ about this plant which should be taken into consideration by the government.
-“Public consultation is absolutely central to any big infrastructure project,” said the UNEP chief.

 For all the latest India News, download Indian Express App